-The final step to eat like a Mediterranean is to add herbs, garlic and lemon to everything.
+If you want to eat like a Mediterranean you need add herbs, garlic and lemon to everything.
 Ok, well almost everything.
 We know from research that the Mediterranean diet is not about eating specific foods but rather the incorporation of all the foods to your diet, including condiments.
 Don’t expect to get the benefits of the Greek diet just because you add olive oil to your salad or because you eat Greek yogurt for breakfast.
 It appears that the combination of all these ingredients is what gives you the protection and health benefits.

 There are 3 condiments that a Greek kitchen will always have: lemon juice (from real lemons-none of that fake bottled stuff), oregano and garlic.
 All three of these ingredients are sources of antioxidants and other substances that protect from various chronic diseases.

 A favorite condiment for Greeks.
 If you go to a Greek restaurant, almost everything you order is accompanied by a lemon wedge (that you are supposed to use-not just as a garnish) whether that’s meat, sausage, cheese, fish, beans and vegetables.
 Greeks add it everywhere.
 Originally it was used to kill bacteria, today it’s added for the taste.
 Apart from the fact that it’s a source of vitamin C, which is also an antioxidant, vitamin C also increases iron absorption when consumed with foods rich in iron such as meat and beans.
 The interesting thing though is the fact that Greeks added lemon to their meat probably without really knowing that it increases iron absorption, or did they?